Best Thermal Carafe Coffee Maker Reviews 2020

 They say that all good things come to those who wait.

 The guys at Mr. Coffee obviously don’t share this point of view.
-They have made a coffee machine that brews a full pot in just 7 minutes.
+They have made a 10-cup coffee maker that brews a full pot in just 7 minutes.
 They claim it’s as much as 26% faster than most other machines.
 And if you’re really impatient, then just hit pause and pour a cup mid-brew before letting it get back to brewing the rest.
 If you need your cup of joe asap, then this is probably the best coffee brewer for you.

 I also liked the fully automatic experience with the ability to set the timer to get a brew going just before you wake up, as well as the indicator that tells me when it’s time to clean it.